fhirschmann/sleeptimer/README.md

 where it usually called a __sleep timer__.

 Halttimer's dependencies are minimal and it can be run on any platform where xosd and LIRC (optionally) are available.
-This makes halttimer an ideal candidate for home theater PCs (HTPCs), because it is platform-agnostic, which allows you to use it with any media center solution.

 ![halttimer](http://static.0x0b.de/misc/halttimer.png)